Yes or No!

 Solution #4Explanations

 By creating our own askYesNoQuestion() function we can easily reuse this function every time we want to ask a YesNo question!
 In our main program, it is as easy as using an input command.
-It is however a lot more effective because it make sure the user gives a valid answer!
+It is however a lot more effective because it makes sure the user gives a valid answer!

 Solution #5Explanations